By Alex Morgan 1 min read

 1. Table dynamics: Against tight opponents, loosening up can be profitable; against loose opponents, tightening up helps avoid confrontation.

-2. Position: Playing more hands in late position often aligns with loose strategies, while early position may warrant tighter play.
+2. Position: Playing more hands in late position often aligns with loose strategies, while Early Position may warrant tighter play.

 3. Stack sizes: Deep stacks may enable more speculative plays, favoring looser styles; Short Stacks might require more cautious, tight strategies.